lililuanluan/rocket/README.md

 ## How to run
 1. Clone this repository and the packet interceptor repository
-2. Make a strategy in the controller and pass it as parameter to the serve method in main
+2. Make a strategy in the controller and pass it as parameter to the serve method in main.
+Create a new strategy configuration file, or use/modify the default file: `./xrpl_controller/strategies/configs/default-strategy-config.yaml`
-3. Configure the ports and amount of validator nodes to use in the interceptor in the `network-config.toml` file
+3. Configure the ports and amount of validator nodes to use in the interceptor in a new network config file, or in the `./xrpl_controller/network_configs/default-network-config.yaml` file.
+4. Make sure the used Strategy is initialized to use your configuration files of choice, see section 'Configuration Files' for more information.
-4. Run the controller
+5. Run the controller
-5. Run the interceptor
+6. Run the interceptor

 Below is a guide on how to run the controller module.
 Refer to the interceptor repository for instructions on how to run the interceptor module.